E&S Solutions brings a unique set of skills and relevant business experience to our customers, with over 20 years of financial planning experience.

 We have a broad history of executive leadership positions at some of the major office product and supply companies with annual revenues up to $500MM as well as start-ups with zero revenues.
 Our hands-on experience with budgeting, working capital allocation, and bank and private equity financing means we uniquely combine the “big company” experience alongside that of the small business entrepreneur.

 All businesses should operate against a budget with a plan for both income and expenses.
-By developing a plan and then comparing actual performance to the plan each month, business owners are empowered with knowledge that enables better decision making going forward.
+By developing a plan and then comparing actual performance to the plan each month, business owners become empowered with the knowledge that enables better decision making.
 Owners can’t spend what’s left at the end of the month if they have to invest in inventory or hold back for a quarterly tax payment.
 With a budget, owners can account for and foresee upcoming expenses as well as compare how they did against the plan for previous accounting periods.

 This is the statement that measures a company’s financial performance over a specific period of time and summarizes how a business generates its revenues and incurs its expenses.
 Also known as a “profit and loss” statement it’s the most straightforward financial statement for non-finance disciplines to read and understand.
 This statement is also best used for comparing actual performance each month to the budgeted performance.
 Typically, a budget format should be the same as the income statement format to facilitate simple comparisons.